cisco-ce/roomos.cisco.com/doc/MTR/side-bar-and-extensions-for-MTP.md

 # Sidebar for Microsoft Teams Panel (MTP)

-This guide explains how to use the Sidebar on Microsoft Teams Panel (MTP), including settings access, UI extensions, web apps, and Cisco Check-in / Check-out controls on MTP and MTR.
+This guide explains how to use the sidebar on Microsoft Teams Panel (MTP), including settings access, UI extensions, web apps, and Cisco check-in/check-out controls on MTP and MTR.

-Automatic Cisco Check-in / Check-out is available when configured.
-This feature provides an enhanced experience by offering manual Check-in and Check-out buttons in the sidebar, alongside support for UI extensions and web apps on MTP.
+Automatic Cisco check-in/check-out is available when configured.
+This feature provides an enhanced experience by offering manual check-in and check-out buttons in the sidebar, alongside support for UI extensions and web apps on MTP.

 ## 1. Purpose
 This document provides instructions for enabling and using the MTP sidebar experience, detailing supported check-in/check-out flows, and outlining current system behaviors.